ramigs/nuxt-fauna-article/nuxt-fauna.md

 - one home page, where all repos are listed
 - several repo detail pages, one for each repo in the catalogue

-The `pages` folder will look like this in Nuxt:
+The `/pages` folder will look like this in Nuxt:

 ```shell
 ├── index.vue